angelo-wf/elsemble/DOC.md

 The assembler follows the general conventions for 65816 syntax.
 The following things are of note:
 - The assembler has a address resolution system to allow the most optimal form for opcodes with multiple forms.
 Some postfixes on opcodes are available:
-  - For direct-page opcodes, `.b` can be used to ignore address resolution and just use the argument as an 8-bit value to use.
+  - For direct-page (DP) opcodes, `.b` can be used to ignore address resolution and just use the argument as an 8-bit value to use.
   - For absoulte opcodes, `.w` can be used to ignore address resolution and just use the argument as an 16-bit value to use.
   - For opcodes with both direct page and absoulte forms, `.a` can be used to ignore the direct-page possibility, but still check and use absolute addressing.
   - For opcodes with DP, absolute and long forms, `.l` can be used to force long addressing.